rocket-pool/RPIPs/RPIPs/rpip-balance-sub-guard.md

 ---

 ## Abstract
-This proposal limits how much the oDAO can change the rETH rate in a single update.
+This proposal limits how much the oDAO can change the rETH exhange rate (used for minting or burning rETH against ETH) in a single update.
 The limit is a protocol parameter controlled by the pDAO.
 The pDAO can't set it lower than a minimum value.
 The parameter can't be changed by the Security Council.
 This proposal also limits how frequently updates can happen, using an existing protocol parameter that the pDAO controls.

 ## Motivation
-Currently, the oDAO can change rETH rate arbitrarily within one block.
+Currently, the oDAO can change rETH exchange rate arbitrarily within one block.
 This exposes rETH holders: In the worst case, a compromised oDAO can make rETH worthless for any holder and extract any ETH available.
-During normal operation, the rETH rate doesn't need to change a lot.
+During normal operation, the rETH exchange rate doesn't need to change a lot.
 This proposal aims to reduce oDAO trust by introducing a sensible limit that doesn't interfere with legitimate use of balance updates and removes unnecessary risk from illegitimate use.

 ## Specification